louislefevre/docon/dev.md

 - Automatically generates git commit messages:
   - Default is "Update directory/filename".
   - Can specify specific messages for each config group in config.yaml file.
+- Flag for verbose mode which prints out commit object.
+- Config fields for author and email.
+  - If not provided, uses user config file by default.
+- Commits all files by default, can use flag for specifying individual files.
+- Config file field for adding either entire directory in a single commit (only if >1 file), or individual files.
+- Config file contains author section for commit author data.
+If empty, uses gitconfig file.
+- If commit message in config is empty, uses a default commit message.
+  - Accepts "{empty}" keyword in config if user wishes to keep the message truly empty.
+- Config file fields takes a global git commit message.
+This applies to all commits, unless there is a message defined for a dotfile group, which will override it.
+- Config file accepts fields for modifying default Git status strings.

 ### Check
 - Checks if dotfiles need to be synced or if they're up to date.